 The four passes averaged at 531.53mph, smashing the existing record of 318mph by well over 200mph.
 There was, however, a catch.
 The team’s goal had been to break the retired Shelton-held equivalent record.
 In order to officially break any record, it has to be beaten by at least 1% – hence the target speed being 534mph, 1% over Shelton’s 528mph.
 It’s a tricky subject to broach but Steve, ever the sportsman, addresses it with candour.
 “It’s a shame the [Shelton] record was retired.
 Records are meant to be broken.
 When records are retired they are essentially unobtainable, and our goal was to break his record.
 It’s a catch 22 – if we broke his record, everybody would have said, well it doesn’t count as his record’s retired, and we didn’t break his record by the prescribed 1%, which doesn’t matter as it’s not attainable anyway… It’s a lose-lose scenario”.
 Still, that’s not to knock what the team have achieved.
 Five hundred and thirty one miles per hour – it’s a tremendous speed, and certainly enough to keep the owner, Bob Button excited, as well as Joe Clarke of Aviation Partners, Inc, so there are hopes to have another attempt next year, and set the bar even higher.

 Reflecting on the trials and tribulations of the record attempt, and drawing as firm a conclusion as possible on the team’s efforts to enter the history books, Steve quite rightly points out the reality of the situation.
-“The fact of the matter is that it is the fastest piston-powered aircraft [in its FAI class] ever at 531mph.
+“The fact of the matter is that it is the fastest piston-powered aircraft ever [officially recorded by the FAI] at 531mph.
 You can’t argue with it.
 531 is greater than 528.”